‘Jeopardy!’ Fans Stunned By Player’s Woeful Wager with Backstage Reaction Revealed

 Neither player got Final Jeopardy as John Singer Sargent (Poe with -400 did not participate), and Wuppalapati (with legible handwriting, rest assured!) dropped from $15,400 to $10,400, sailing to a runaway victory and a three-day total of $52,802.

-Fans and fellow players took to the Reddit thread for the episode discussing the outrageously courageous move that likely cost Aaron the game, and if it was the right move in addition to certainly being a memorable way to go out.
+Fans and fellow players took to the Reddit thread for the episode discussing the outrageously courageous move that cost Aaron the game, and if it was the right move aside from certainly being a memorable way to go out.

 “Oh, my heart broke for Aaron,” third-placer Poe wrote.
 “Loved his ‘Trivia Daddy’ shoutout & willingness to make the big wager!
 I got that DD, but knowing that title probably requires you to have been into YA fiction at a particular time — iirc, it was coming out at the same time as a lot of dystopian fiction capitalizing on the Hunger Games hype.
 (Though I just looked it up and am surprised to learn that both the book and two of its sequels were adapted into films).”